Understanding Cyber Insurance: What’s Covered and What Isn’t

 Employee Misconduct

-Unless your policy specifically includes protection against insider threats, damages caused by a malicious or careless staff member typically won’t be covered.
+Unless your policy specifically includes protection against insider threats, damages caused by a malicious or negligent staff member are typically not covered.

-Pro Tip: If insider risks concern you, ask your insurer about adding coverage for intentional internal breaches.
+Pro Tip: If you are concerned about insider risks, ask your insurer about adding coverage for intentional internal breaches.

 Ongoing Reputation or Revenue Damage

-While PR help may be included, most policies don’t cover the longer-term financial impact of lost customers or diminished public trust after a breach.
+While PR support may be included, most policies do not cover the long-term financial impact of lost customers or reduced public trust after a breach.

 Pro Tip: Consider adding specialized reputation coverage or consulting PR experts to prepare for post-incident recovery.